Girmay

 Type

-A strong, balanced colt and a typical early running 2yo type.
+A strong, balanced colt and a typical 2yo type

 Purchased From